sulthonzh/kubernetes-1/README.md

 kubectl create -f service.yaml
 ```

-Now your deployment is completed.
+Now your deployment is complete.
 Go to conduit's dashboard to look for this deployment and to check for inbound and outbound connections.

 *If your service uses Websockets, MySQL and other protocols please read [conduit docs](https://conduit.io/adding-your-service/).*